asteroidzman/asteroidz/README.md

 - [arch](https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=mango-git).
 - [gentoo](https://data.gpo.zugaina.org/guru/gui-wm/mangowc)

-Currently building mango requires a patched version of `wlroots-0.19`.
-If possible, the patch can be extracted from the [latest commit](https://github.com/DreamMaoMao/wlroots.git) and applied on `prepare` step.
-If it is not possible, you will need to create a separate `wlroots` package and make it a build dependency.
-You might also need to package `scenefx` for your distribution, check availability [here](https://github.com/wlrfx/scenefx.git).
+You might need to package `scenefx` for your distribution, check availability [here](https://github.com/wlrfx/scenefx.git).

 If you encounter build errors when packaging `mango`, feel free to create an issue and ask a question, but Read The Friendly Manual on packaging software in your distribution first.